Provide users remote access to your organization's local Windows network file system through Aurora.

 Q: Does Aurora™ support mobile devices?

-A: A mobile access module is currently being developed and will be available for separate purchase sometime in the future.
-Additional modules in development include a Windows desktop module, a Mac desktop module, and a File Sharing module.
+A: Not at the present time.
+A mobile access module is planned and will be available for separate purchase sometime in the future.
+Additional planned modules include a Windows desktop module, a Mac desktop module, and a File Sharing module.

 Q: Can you explain the security built into Aurora?